monte-language/monte/docs/source/intro.rst

 entered the age of globally distributed computing with a vengeance, and `everything is broken`__.
 The hodgepodge of today's dominant languages and frameworks offer no comprehensive solution [#]_.
-Monte combines much of the expressive convenience of python with the secure distributed computing features of E [#]_:
+Monte combines much of the expressive convenience of Python with the secure distributed computing features of E [#]_:

 __ https://medium.com/message/everything-is-broken-81e5f33a24e1